 The exception is when you are appealing on section I: the named placement only.

-Luton Council currently commission Kids mediation service to deliver an independent mediation and disagreement resolution service.
+Luton Council currently commission Kids SEND Mediation Service to deliver an independent mediation and disagreement resolution service.
 Mediation certificates are obtained by contacting them directly.

 You do not need to have a mediation meeting with the Local Authority to get a certificate, but you must have had your rights to mediation explained to you by the Kids mediation service.